Ndriçim Shtubina

-Ndriçim Shtubina (born 18 March 1987) is an Albanian professional footballer who plays as a left midfielder for Egnatia in the Kategoria e Parë.
+Ndriçim Shtubina (born 18 March 1987) is an Albanian professional football coach and a former left midfielder.
+He is an assistant manager with Vllaznia Shkodër.

 Club career

 Vllaznia

 He started his youth career at Vllaznia.
 He will be long remembered for his European goal scored on 9 July 2009 against Irish side Sligo Rovers, in the match valid for 2009–10 UEFA Europa League first qualifying round, where Shtubina played as a starter and scored the match opening goal in the 42nd minute, an equalizing goal in the 84th minute of the second half and finished the game in the 1–1 draw.

-In June 2012, Shtubina signed with Vllaznia, returning to Shkodër after a one year absence.
+In June 2012, Shtubina signed with Vllaznia, returning to Shkodër after a one-year absence.
 He came from Flamurtari along with his teammate Halim Begaj.
 During an interview, Shtubina said that he returned to Vllaznia with the goal of winning the championship, however, Vllaznia finished in 6th place, failing to secure a spot in European competitions next season.